NeuroCoderZ/holograms.media/README.md

     ```

 7.  **Configure Environment Variables (for Cloud Functions & Local Emulation):**
-    *   **For Deployed Functions:** Use the Firebase CLI to set environment variables (secrets or config).
-These are essential for connecting to external services like Neon.tech PostgreSQL and LLM APIs.
+    *   **For Deployed Functions:** Firebase Cloud Functions require environment variables to be set securely.
+Use the Firebase CLI to configure these variables, which are essential for connecting to external services like Neon.tech PostgreSQL and LLM APIs.

+        Before first deployment, or whenever these values change, run the following commands (replace `YOUR_ACTUAL_...` with your real values):
         ```bash
-        # Example for an LLM API key (replace YOUR_API_KEY with your actual key)
-        firebase functions:config:set llm.api_key="YOUR_API_KEY"

-        # Example for Neon.tech PostgreSQL connection string
+        # For Neon.tech PostgreSQL database URL
-        # Ensure this is securely handled, possibly as a secret if sensitive.
+        firebase functions:config:set db.neon_database_url="YOUR_ACTUAL_NEON_DATABASE_URL"

+        # For Mistral AI API Key
-        firebase functions:config:set db.url="postgresql://user:pass@host:port/dbname"
+        firebase functions:config:set llm.mistral_api_key="oVcP2Nj0iNWGupB6lswjbvhwHOr23hhr"
         ```
-        *Note:* For highly sensitive data, consider using Firebase Secret Manager.
+        *Note:* For highly sensitive data, consider using Firebase Secret Manager for enhanced security.

+        You can verify the configured environment variables with:
+        ```bash
+        firebase functions:config:get
+        ```
+        After setting or updating configuration, you **must** redeploy your functions for them to pick up the new values.

-    *   **For Local Emulation:** You might need to set up a `.env` file within your functions directory (`backend/.env`) that `python-dotenv` can load, or use the Firebase Emulator's configuration options.
-Refer to `backend/.env.example` for expected variables during local development.
+    *   **For Local Emulation:** For local development and testing with the Firebase Emulator Suite, you can use a `.env` file in your `backend/` directory that `python-dotenv` can load, or configure runtime variables for the emulator.
+Refer to the `.env.example` file in the project root for expected variables and format.

 8.  **Run with Firebase Local Emulator Suite:**
     To run the frontend, backend Cloud Functions, authentication, and storage locally: